When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 Suzie:

-Well, in the last three years, I’ve spent a lot more time connecting, engaging and interacting with many, many smaller startups than ever in my career before.
+Well, in the last three years, I’ve spent a lot more time connecting, engaging, and interacting with many, many smaller startups than ever in my career before.

-Their response is, “Let me try to solve that problem by coming up with this product.”
+- The founder’s response is, “Let me try to solve that problem by coming up with this product.”

 Versus what I’ve done, which is a similar process.